12 Tips for Compound Bow Setup

 The grip is the one place that you physically touch the bow during a shot.
 It’s also the source of the #1 accuracy killer: torque.

-Manufacturers produce grips of wood, plastic, and rubber that make holding and carrying the bow a little more comfortable.
+Manufacturers produce grips of wood, plastic, and rubber that make holding and carrying your compound bow setup a little more comfortable.
 However, these grips usually induce extra torque into the shot, because they add width to the riser.
 The curved surfaces of most factory grips also make it more difficult to locate your hand consistently.

 That’s why you never see top professional archers shooting compound bows with wood and plastic grips installed.
 I find that my hunting bows tune and shoot more consistently when I remove the factory grip and shoot with my hand directly on the riser.